 Describe the subsurface disposal area (e.g., total and reserve acreage, how it is subdivided), subsurface distribution system, dosing method and field rotation, types of crops grown and harvested, and typical growing season.

-If the system receives domestic wastewater, describe how the commingled wastewater is managed and disposed.
+If the system currently commingles process water and domestic wastewater, describe how the commingled wastewater is managed and disposed.
+Describe how the commingled system will be permitted outside of the General Order or modified so that the domestic wastewater and process water will be managed and separately treated to comply with the General Order, including if the separately-treated waste streams will be directed to the same subsurface disposal area.

 WATER QUALITY